BillNace/18341_P1_Warmup/README.md

 ![Submit](./Images/GS4_Submit.png)

+7. Before your checkoff demonstration, you must clone the repo onto the AFS machine where you intend to demo.
+Do not count on SFTP to sync for you.
+   Instead, you must actually use git to clone.

 ## Demos and Late Penalty

 We will have demo times outside of class times on or near the due date.
 Since